-This Easy Stuffed Pepper Soup is packed with flavor and is the perfect cozy meal.
+This Instant Pot Stuffed Pepper Soup is packed with flavor and is the perfect cozy meal.
 Everything you love about stuffed peppers in soup form, whip it up for the family tonight and enjoy!

 Get ready for your new favorite winter soup.
 This season is all about trying to stay warm and cozy and enjoying comforting dishes.
 This easy stuffed pepper soup is just that!

-What you need for this stuffed pepper soup:
+What you need for this stuffed pepper soup (full quantities are in the recipe card below):

 - Yellow onion